jakobrk95/main/README.md

 # main
 this is my first commit to a branch
 Im trying to make a conflict
-- second attempt to make it conflicting.
+- second attempt to make it conflicting, and it worked and I resolved it.